MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-marketing-list-sales-literature-product-campaign-using-app-marketing-sales.md

   - Sales
   - Customer Engagement
 ---
-# Add a marketing list, sales literature, or product to a campaign using in-app marketing (Sales)
+# Add a marketing list, sales literature, or product to a campaign using in-app marketing

 Add all items to the campaign that your organization needs in this marketing context.
 Usually you need to add marketing lists, but you might also want to refer campaigns to products and related campaigns, or you might want to add sales literature that documents sales procedures.